 Continue to 6 of 16 below.

-- By Train: Express trains to Oxford from Paddington Station are frequent, take about an hour and round trip fare (in 2016) started at about £14 when purchased as two one-way tickets.
-If you don't catch the express train, a conventional journey takes about an hour and 45 minutes. .
+- By train: Express trains to Oxford from Paddington Station are frequent and take about an hour and round-trip fare.
+If you don't catch the express train, a conventional journey takes about an hour and 45 minutes.

-- By Bus The Oxford Tube is a very popular way to get to Oxford by bus.
-The company runs buses every ten minutes, 24 hours a day, with pick ups from multiple stops in London and in Oxford.
-The fare costs £15 one way or £18 round trip (in 2016) and there are multiple trip deals, as well as student, senior and child fares available.
+- By bus: The Oxford Tube is a very popular way to get to Oxford by bus.
+The company runs buses every ten minutes, 24 hours a day, with pickups from multiple stops in London and in Oxford.

 06 of 16

 Blenheim Palace - Magnificent Home of the First Churchills

 Blenheim Palace is more than another one of England's stately homes.
 This magnificent palace, home of the Dukes of Marlborough and an easy day trip from London, is:

 - A stunning example of 18th century English Baroque style